Setting up a Docker automation stack

 After all of that you'll want to go into /home/user/projects/automation and run docker compose up -d.
 This will deploy all of the containers in a -detached mode, but since it's your first time running them, Docker will pull the images for each of these containers.
 Any docker compose command must be run within the folder that contains compose.yaml.

-Another useful command is docker compose down, which will shut down each of the containers.
+Another useful command is docker compose down, which will shut down your containers.

 We recommend looking at the man page or official documentation for Docker to familiarize yourself with available commands. docker pull, docker ps, and docker system prune can be useful, for example.
 See documentation for info on what these do!